 “[T]he young Louis, son of Capet, ‘should be separated from his mother, and placed in another apartment, the best guarded of all in the temple,’ and also ‘that the son of Capet, when separated from his mother, should be put in charge of a tutor to be chosen by the General Council of the Commune.'”

-On the 3rd of July 1793, the Convention came to separate the Dauphin from his mother and carry out their decree.
+On the 3rd of July 1793, the Convention gave their orders, which meant removing the Dauphin from his mother.
 They had also ordered that the Dauphin was to be placed in the apartment considered to be the most secure in the Tower.
 However, when Marie Antoinette was informed of their decision and ordered to hand over her child, she adamantly refused to do so.
 The dauphin was also distressed that he should be taken from his mother.
 He cried.
 He kicked.
 He screamed.
 Then, according to his sister:

 “[He then] threw himself into my mother’s arms, and with violent cries entreated not to be parted from her.
 My mother would not let her son go and she actually defended against the efforts of the officers.”